 In the photo above from 1863, standard Jersey cattle are being sold right off the boats in America.

 There were also distinct differences between the cattle from one side of the island (Jersey) to the other.
 The north/northwest coast of Jersey is high and rocky with short, lush vegetation.
-Thus, the cattle from this side of the island were small and very fine boned, yet very hardy.
+Thus, the cattle from this side of the island were smaller (45" - 48") and very fine boned, yet very hardy.
 On the southward facing part of the island, the terrain was very lush in pasture, sloping gracefully to the sea coast.
-The cattle here grew much larger and were considered to be more delicate.
+The cattle here grew much larger (46" - 50") and were considered to be more delicate.
 It was then advised to never out cross this breed, but instead to cross the smaller cattle of the higher mountainous region with those of the lower region.
-These larger mid-sized cows seem to be the most profitable and desired cattle of this breed.
-But, the smaller cows can get by with less forage and seem somewhat hardier than their mid-sized counterparts.
+These larger sized cows seem to be the most profitable and desired cattle of this breed.
+But, the smaller cows can get by with less forage and seem somewhat hardier than their larger counterparts.
 They can also be kept in smaller acreage, thus, more cattle can be maintained to produce more calves to sell.

 The Jersey breed is known for its richness of cream and volumes of it.
 It is also thought that when the cows are forced to produce larger quantities of milk, it gets thinner with a smaller cream band.
 The Jersey carcass as beef, has a yellow fat and should not be hanged for aging longer than 7 days to prevent the fats from turning rancid.
 This is because the Jersey is not known to digest the beta carotene from its food.
 That stored beta carotene is the reason for the rich yellow color of the milk, cream and carcass fat.